Rock band Queen, Paddington Bear kick off Jubilee concert

 Prince Harry and his wife, Meghan, were among nearly 50 members of the royal family who gathered Friday at St. Paul’s to honor the absent head of state.
 It was the couple’s first public appearance in the U.K. since they stepped back from royal duties and moved to California two years ago.

 Apart from attending Friday’s service, the couple has so far stayed out of the limelight.
 Their two children, Archie and Lilibet, who turned one Saturday, haven’t yet made an appearance during this trip.
-A spokesperson for the couple said they would not be joining some 30 other members of the royal family at Saturday’s concert and were spending the day “privately.”
+A spokesperson for the couple said they were spending the day “privately” and were not joining some 30 other members of the royal family at Saturday’s concert.

 Meanwhile, other members of the royal family travelled to Wales and Northern Ireland as part of celebrations across the U.K.